Onshore wind farm

 Powercor Network Services (PNS) will perform the design and construction of the substation and transmission line for TGHA.

 Wilson Transformer was selected to supply two 170MVA power transformers for the wind farm.
-Transmission General Holdings Australia will connect the 75 turbines to the national electricity grid.
+TGHA will connect the 75 turbines to the national electricity grid.
 Keppel Prince was contracted to supply 35 wind towers for the project.

 Herbert Smith Freehills is the project finance adviser for the wind farm.